-Hopes fade for soccer star Sala as rescuers search English Channel
+Hopes fade for soccer star Sala as rescuers scour seas

 “If there was anything on the surface I think we would have found it on the first night because the weather conditions were really good.”

-The 28-year-old Argentina-born forward was flying from Nantes in western France to Cardiff for his debut with his Premier League club.
+The 28-year-old Argentina-born forward was en route from Nantes in western France to Cardiff for his debut with his Premier League club.

-In a chilling voice message sent to friends, which Argentina’s Clarin newspaper said was authenticated by Sala’s father, Horacio, the player expressed concerns about the single-engine Piper Malibu aircraft he was flying in.
+In a chilling voice message sent to friends, which Argentina’s Clarin newspaper said was authenticated by Sala’s father Horacio, the player expressed concerns about the single-engine Piper Malibu aircraft he was flying in.

 “I’m in the plane and it looks like it’s going to fall apart,” he said.
 “Dad, I’m really scared.”

+Britain’s Air Accident Investigations Branch said it had opened an investigation into the disappearance of the U.S. registered aircraft.

-Air traffic controllers had guided searchers along the path flown by the light aircraft before it disappeared from radar screens at just over 2,000 feet (600 meters), Fitzgerald said.
+Air traffic controllers had guided searchers along the path it took before it disappeared from radar screens at just over 2,000 feet (600 meters), Fitzgerald said.

 Sala joined struggling Cardiff from FC Nantes last week for a club record fee of about 17 million euros ($19 million), having scored 12 goals for the French club this season.